redhat-marketplace/redhat-marketplace-operator/deployer/v2/README.md

 You can find our documentation [here.](https://swc.saas.ibm.com/en-us/documentation/)

 ### Getting help
-If you encounter any issues while using Red Hat Marketplace operator, you can create an issue on our [Github repo](https://github.com/redhat-marketplace/redhat-marketplace-operator) for bugs, enhancements, or other requests.
+If you encounter any issues while using the operators, you can create an issue on our [Github repo](https://github.com/redhat-marketplace/redhat-marketplace-operator) for bugs, enhancements, or other requests.
 You can also visit our main page and review our [support](https://swc.saas.ibm.com/en-us/support) and [documentation](https://swc.saas.ibm.com/en-us/documentation/).